AnshuNandi/PacMan-java/README.md

 - Ghost speed remains constant across levels to prevent oscillation bugs

-## 📝 License
+## 📝 Legal

-- Code: Licensed under the MIT License.
-See [LICENSE](LICENSE).
-- Assets: Images and audio in this repository (e.g., files under `src/` such as *.png, *.wav, *.ico) are included for educational/personal use only and are not licensed for redistribution or commercial use.
-If you plan to redistribute or publish builds, replace these assets with ones you own or that are properly licensed for your use.
+- Bundled images and audio in this repository (e.g., files under `src/` such as *.png, *.wav, *.ico) are included for personal/educational use only and are not licensed for redistribution or commercial use.
-- Trademark: “Pac‑Man” is a registered trademark of Bandai Namco.
+- "Pac‑Man" is a registered trademark of Bandai Namco.
 This is a fan-made educational project and is not affiliated with or endorsed by Bandai Namco.

 ## 🙏 Acknowledgments